Southeast Bulloch High School

-Southeast Bulloch High School is located in Brooklet, Georgia, United States, at 9184 Brooklet/Denmark Highway.
+Southeast Bulloch High School is located in unincorporated Bulloch County, Georgia, United States, at 9184 Brooklet/Denmark Highway, with a Brooklet postal address.
 Its student population as of the 2007–08 school year was 865 students and 47 faculty members.

 The school started in a new building in 2007.

 Its principal is Donna Clifton; assistant principals are John Page and Jack Webb.
 Webb also serves as the athletic director.

 Demographics

 865 students were enrolled in the 2007–2008 school year.
 The student body was 2% Asian, 16% African American, 1% Hispanic, 0% Native American/Alaskan, 82% White, and 1% multiracial.
 16% of students had disabilities and 36% were eligible for free/reduced meals.

 Sports

 The school offers varsity sports in soccer, basketball, football, baseball, softball, swimming, cheerleading, track and field/cross country, and tennis.

 Southeast Bulloch holds two state championships in football (1972 and 1973), and two state championships (1994 and 1995) and six region championships in competitive cheerleading.
 The football program ended a 48 year playoff drought in 2021.

 The school won a GHSA state Flag Football championship in (2021).
-They were Division 1 GHSA state champions in 2022.
+They were Division 1 GHSA state champions in 2022 and again in 2023.